-The Care Act (2014) introduces a duty to promote wellbeing when carrying out any care and support functions in respect of a person.
+The Care Act (2014) introduces a duty to promote wellbeing when carrying out any care and support functions in respect of an adult.
 This is sometimes referred to as "the wellbeing principle" because it is a guiding principle that puts wellbeing at the heart of care and support.

-The wellbeing principle applies whether carrying out care and support functions, deciding, or safeguarding.
-It applies to adults with care and support needs and their family carers.
+The wellbeing principle applies whether carrying out care and support functions or safeguarding.
+It applies to adults with care and support needs and their informal carers.
 "Wellbeing" is a broad concept, and particularly relates to the following areas:

-- personal dignity/ being respectful;

-- physical and mental health and emotional well-being;

-- protection from abuse and neglect;

-- the adult's control over day-to-day life (including care and support and the way it is provided);

-- participation in work, education, training or recreation;
+- personal dignity/ being respectful. - physical and mental health and emotional wellbeing. - protection from abuse and neglect. - the adult's control over day-to-day life (including care and support and the way it is provided). - participation in work, education, training or recreation.

-- social and economic well-being;
+- social and economic well-being.

-- domestic, family and personal relationships;
+- b domestic, family and personal relationships.

-- suitability of living accommodation;
+- suitability of living accommodation.

 - the adult's contribution to society.

 Promoting "wellbeing" means actively seeking improvements, for the adult with care and support needs (regardless of whether they have eligible needs or not) and informal carers.
 This approach informs planning of care, delivery of universal services and strategic planning.
-Service commissioners and providers should assume that adults are best placed to judge their own wellbeing and be respectful of their individual views, beliefs, feelings and wishes.
-If this is not possible it may be necessary to consider making a best interest decision.
-The wellbeing principle also applies to family carers and where tension exists this will have to be discussed and reconciled, if possible.
+All professionals should assume that adults are best placed to judge their own wellbeing and be respectful of their individual views, beliefs, feelings and wishes, unless there are reasons to doubt this (see Appendix 15).
+If it appears the adult may lack capacity to make decisions about their care and support needs, it may be necessary to consider making a best interest decision.

 Promoting wellbeing should always be considered when responding to safeguarding concerns.
-Safeguarding means protecting an adult's right to live in safety, free from abuse and neglect and the purpose of this document is to guide individuals and organisations to identify and respond appropriately when adults may be at risk of harm, abuse or self-neglect.
+Safeguarding means protecting an adult's right to live in safety, free from abuse and neglect and the purpose of this document is to guide individuals and organisations to identify and respond appropriately when adults may be at risk of harm, abuse, or self-neglect.

-Safeguarding services will promote wellbeing not only in these circumstances but through offering advice and guidance to organisations whose practices could lead to harm, and therefore prevent it.
-It follows that safeguarding is not simply concerned with responding to what has gone wrong but trying to predict risk.
-The local agencies that are members of the Safeguarding Adults Board (SAB) recognise this.
-They are keen that staff working within safeguarding and others concerned about specific adults can bring agencies together through the formal Multi-Agency Risk Management (MARM) process which is endorsed by the SAB and is available on the SAB websites.
+Local Authority Safeguarding services will promote wellbeing not only in these circumstances but through offering advice and guidance to organisations whose practices could lead to harm and therefore prevent it.

+Safeguarding is not simply concerned with responding to what has gone wrong but trying to predict risk.
+The member agencies of the DBCPSAB recognise this.
+They are keen for any professional working with an adult who appears to be at risk of harm or abuse, to bring agencies together to mitigate that risk, through the formal Multi-Agency Risk Management (MARM) process MARM Guidance which is endorsed by the SAB and is available on the SAB websites.

-More generally the Statutory Guidance (2020) issued under the Care Act (2014) requires a SAB to develop preventative measures to reduce the incidence of harm across their area and there is a strategy within which agencies are encouraged to take steps that will help prevent harm arising.
+More generally the Statutory Guidance (2020) issued under the Care Act (2014) requires a SAB to develop preventative measures to reduce the incidence of harm across their area and the DBCPSAB's strategy encourages all agencies to take steps that will help prevent harm arising.